Top 3 Resort Communities in East Cape

 Every resort community tends to cater to a different buyer.
 The Four Seasons resort community listed above, for example, has beachfront homes for sale and caters to affluent buyers.

 However, there are resorts that are geared toward specific age groups.
 For example, communities for 55 and older.
-There are resorts that focus more on fitness with various sporting groups to join or communities that cater to a specific hobby like sailing.
+There are resorts that focus more on fitness with sporting groups or communities that cater to a specific hobby like sailing.

 Consider your lifestyle and your interests.
 Let those steer your search for a resort community.